Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Queries/README.md

 ## COPYRIGHT NOTICE

-Copyright (c) 2017-2020 Software AG, Darmstadt, Germany and/or its licensors
+Copyright (c) 2017-2022 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA, and/or its subsidiaries and/or its affiliates and/or their licensors.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at